M-SETU/Insurechain/README.md

 Matic Network solves the above problems by building a decentralized platform using an adapted version of Plasma framework that provides a solution for faster and extremely low-cost transactions with finality on the main chain.

-The following things happen on the public blockchain in the InsureChain Portal
+The following things happen on the public blockchain in the M-Setu Portal
 1. Basic identifiable details of the customers
 2. Basic identifiable details of the vendors
 3. Metadata for NFTs\